jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

 * For this algorithm to work, many generations will need to be executed
 * This then begs the question, *when does one stop the algorithm*

-    * After some set number of individuals?
+    * After some set number of generations?
     * After the optimal solution is found?
     * After there have been no improvements in the population?
     * ...